BrandanKeen/hurricane-field-analysis/README.md

 ## Methods

-All field observations were recorded using a **Davis Vantage Pro 2** weather station mounted on a **custom-fabricated vehicle platform**.
-This mobile setup enabled close-range storm intercepts and consistent exposure to the hurricane core.
+All field observations were recorded using a **Davis Vantage Pro 2** weather station mounted on a **custom-built vehicle mount**.
+The station transmitted measurements wirelessly to a data logging console inside the vehicle, which subsequently transferred the data to a computer equipped with Davis WeatherLink software for real-time monitoring and archival.

-The sensor suite includes:
+The instrumentation suite included:

-- Barometric pressure sensor
+- **Barometric Pressure Sensor**: Adjusted to account for the station’s elevation above mean sea level (MSL).
-- Temperature and humidity sensors
+- **Temperature and Humidity Sensor**: Provided ambient air temperature and humidity data.
-- Anemometer for wind speed and gust measurements
+- **Anemometer**: Captured sustained wind speeds and peak wind gusts.
-- Tipping-bucket rain gauge for precipitation rate and accumulation
+- **Tipping-Bucket Rain Gauge**: Recorded rainfall rates and cumulative precipitation totals.

-The station was configured to log data at **1-minute intervals**.
-Pressure tendencies were computed using centered finite differences over varying intervals.
-All figures were generated using Python (`pandas`, `numpy`, `matplotlib`).
+The station logged data at **1-minute intervals**.
+Pressure tendencies were computed using backward finite differences across multiple temporal intervals.
+All visualizations were generated using Python (`pandas`, `numpy`, `matplotlib`).

 ---